2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $339.99

-Cons: Harness strap covers are bulky but optional for use on the SI version of the Chili Spin.
+Cons: The unusual beltpath routing, combined with a very narrow opening for the lockoff, makes for a challenging installation.
+The belt routing isn’t intuitive, and there are plenty of opportunities for misuse.
 You must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
 This means you must uninstall and reinstall Chili Spin SI to attach/detach the top tether when transitioning between rear-facing and forward-facing.
 Chili Spin SI is not approved for airplane travel.

 Maxi-Cosi Emme 360